Infomaker/NPWriterPluginBundle/plugins/se.infomaker.ximconcept/README.md

     }
 }
 ```
+-  `"credentials": "include",` If a IMID protected proxy is used this property *MUST* be set, if there is no IMID it *MUST NOT* be set, or set to `omit`
 - `"conceptPath": "https://...",` A remote path from where ConceptService can load concept config and templates
 - `"contenttype": "Concept",` Concepts contentType in OC
 - `"broaderLimit": 3,` How many steps ConceptService should follow Broader links